 The seas were only 10-12 meters, but in this little ship when she has a high “metacentric height,” or righting moment due to a light load, and we get in the trough or the swell is on our quarter, we snap roll like whiplash.

 It didn’t let up until we were behind the breakwater in Guam.

-The c/m, same guy I spent 3 months with last year as bosun, decided we should lower the lifeboat there behind the breakwater instead of Yokohama, opting to sit in the sun in 95 degree heat and liquid humidity instead of the unreasonable 65 degree Japanese springtime.
+The c/m, same guy I spent three months with last year as bosun, decided we should lower the lifeboat there behind the breakwater instead of Yokohama, opting to sit in the sun in 95 degree heat and liquid humidity instead of the reasonable 65 degree Japanese springtime.
 Sure enough, the davit hydraulics failed and I was forced to sit in the full sun, out in the fast rescue boat, roasting in my own juices for 4.5 hours as the rest of the gang pulled the partially deployed lifeboat back aboard with chain hoists.

 Why was I surprised?
-Because the voyage before, the previous rotation through Guam, he had us do the exact same thing- so he knew the hydraulics were screwed.
-He knew, and he did it again, anyway, as if they’d have fixed themselves in the two weeks since the last time we hauled the boat back up with chain hoists.
+Because the voyage before, on the previous rotation through Guam, he had us do the exact same thing- so he knew the hydraulics were screwed.
+He knew, and he did it again anyway, as if they’d have fixed themselves in the two weeks since the last time we hauled the boat back up with chain hoists.

 We left Saipan running before a typhoon.
 We headed due west though the Philippine Sea for three days before turning north toward the Sea of Japan.
 The typhoon was stalled, fortunately, and we were able to get around it, but I agreed with the captains on several other ships in the fleet that stayed put an extra day and didn’t take the chance on which direction the storm was going to break.